iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

 personId:
     Contains IDs for individuals included in the pedigree file.
-The assumption is that person IDs are unique acrross the whole pedigree file.
+The assumption is that person IDs are unique across the whole pedigree file.

 momId:
     Contains the ID of the individual's mother.
-If mother is not specified this column should contain `0` or should left be empty.
+If a mother is not specified this column should contain `0` or should left be empty.

 dadId:
     Contains the ID of the individual's father.
-If father is not specified this column should contain `0` or should be left empty.
+If a father is not specified this column should contain `0` or should be left empty.

 sex:
     The sex of the individual.
-Spported values for `sex` column are described in :ref:`Supported values for sex`
+Supported values for the `sex` column are described in :ref:`Supported values for sex`

 status:
     The affected status of the individual.
-Supported values for `status` column are described in :ref:`supported values for status`
+Supported values for the `status` column are described in
+    :ref:`supported values for status`

 role:
     The role of the individual.
-Supported values for `role` column are described in :ref:`supported values for role`
+Supported values for the `role` column are described in :ref:`supported values for role`

 sampleId:
-    This column is used to map an individual to sample ID used in the genotypes file(s) (e.g a VCF file(s)).
+    This column is used to map an individual to the sample ID used in the genotypes file(s) (e.g a VCF file(s)).
 If this column is not specified in the input pedigree, it will be created and values will coincide with the `personId` column.